nus-cs2103-AY2223S1/tp/docs/team/jorrdansoh.md

 * **New Feature**: Added the ability to sort students [\#109](https://github.com/AY2223S1-CS2103T-W15-4/tp/pull/109)
   * What it does: Allows the user to sort students by different criteria (such as name or consultation date), in ascending or descending order.
   * Justification: This feature improves the product because a user can choose how they want to view the students, and see if they have any upcoming consultations or Mastery Checks.
+  * Highlights: The current list of sorting criteria is: name, Telegram handle, consultation, and Mastery Check.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=jorrdansoh&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2022-09-16&tabOpen=true&tabType=authorship&tabAuthor=jorrdansoh&tabRepo=AY2223S1-CS2103T-W15-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~other&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 * **Project management**:
-  * Created GitHub issues representing user stories
+  * Created GitHub Issues representing user stories
+  * Added tasks in GitHub Issues
   * Released trial JAR on GitHub

 * **Enhancements to existing features**: